BlackDragonF/WordCounter/README.md

 A command-line word counter program based on Trie Tree and Hash Table.

-The author of this program - BlackDragon - is an undergraduate of HUST.
+The author of this program - BlackDragon - is an undergraduate of HUST from Computer Science and Technology Department.

 Any discussion/suggestion/issues/pull requests is welcomed, but you SHOULD NOT COPY the codes directly if you are facing the same/similar course design/experiment.
 After all, copying the codes won't make you stronger :)